The world of advertising has many ups and downs but most importantly, it has been known to be extremely beneficial for

 It makes sense to use mobile ad networks as all types of ads can be displayed or shown on mobile devices such as banner ads, text ads, interstitial ads, In-App Ads etc.

 The video below gives a very detailed explanation of the advertising ecosystem

 What is PPC Ad Networks?

 It is one of the most used advertising price models which is easily understood by advertisers and some can argue it is the most preferred pricing model used by both advertising networks and advertisers.

-The Flat rate PPC: This model of pricing specifies that the advertisers and the Ad network or the Publisher agrees on a flat rate price per clicks generated.
-For instance, the advertiser and the publishers may agree on 0.5 per each click generated.
+The Flat rate PPC: This model of pricing specifies that the advertisers and the Ad network or the Publisher agrees on a flat rate price per click generated.
+For instance, the advertiser and the publishers may agree on 0.5 per click generated.

 The advertisers set the maximum amount they are willing to pay for each specific ad position on the publisher’s web pages.